 This is a freely available Wi-fi cracking command line tool.
 It can help to perform monitoring, attacking, testing and cracking various Wi-Fi objects.
 The wireless packets can be captured and monitored by various tools.
 They can launch deauthentication attacks and inject packets, perform cracking of WEP or WPA1 protocols.
 Aircrack is a software suite and contains various other modules that can be used to launch fine tuned attacks.
 It basically launches a dictionary attack on the Wi-Fi; if the password matches with a word from the dictionary, attack is successful.

 Download link: https://www.aircrack-ng.org/doku.php

 Hashcat is a free and fast password cracking tool.
 It supports a lot of Algorithms (50+) and has various attack modes.
-It can perform brute force attacks, dictionary attacks, hybrid attacks, etc. In brute force mode, the input is character set and length of the password is also known.
+It can perform brute force attacks, dictionary attacks, hybrid attacks, etc (Here's a resource that will navigate you through cyber security attacks).
+In brute force mode, the input is character set and length of the password is also known.
 It will automatically generate the password list and the number of passwords generated and tested will be (character set) ^ length.

 Download link: https://hashcat.net/hashcat/

 L0pht crack can be used to perform ultrafast password cracking.
 It uses various attack methods– dictionary, brute force, hybrid and rainbow table attacks.
 It is fully customisable and has a scheduler as well for automated tasks.
 It also supports GPU, which can help build a powerful and fast password cracking machine.

 Trial version of the tool can be downloaded from: http://www.l0phtcrack.com/